English cricket's year in the sun

 To put that into context, in the fifteen-year period between the turn of the millennium and Bayliss taking charge, England scored over 350 just once, against Bangladesh in 2005.

-As England’s track record in 50-over cricket goes, it’s nothing sort of a revolution – the climax of which they hope will be a home victory in the 2019 tournament.
+As England’s track record in this format goes, it’s nothing sort of a revolution – the climax of which they hope will be a home victory in the 2019 tournament.

 Photo credit: ICC